 It goes down, first ten pips, then twenty pips, and then thirty pips.
 When it reaches forty pips, Tom decides he doesn’t want to lose another trade and moves his stop loss down.

-Eventually Caleb decides closes out his trade and he has lost a huge portion of his account.
+Eventually, Caleb decides to close out his trade and he has lost a huge portion of his account.

 Caleb was not able to accept that he has taken a losing trade.
 He kept pushing the stop down in the hope that it would eventually turn around.
 The need to be right is an account killer.